joeyaiello/docs/openpublishing/docs/introduction.md

 Open Publishing Introduction
 =================================
+Open Publishing (OP) is a modern content authoring and publish workflow based on Markdown and GIT.
+It is built as a set of content services accessible through open standard-based interfaces such as GIT.

+- Easy to author:
+	- Markdown as authoring language
+	- Validate and preview your changes locally just as you write the code

+- Easy to publish:
+	- Push your content to GIT and wait it to be published automatically
+	- Open to multiple endpoint support

+- Easy to collaborate:
+	- Use GIT (GitHub/VSO) as collaboration interface
+	- Contribute/review/comment using pull request

+You can see a demoe on Open Publishing [here](\\kenchen2\share\op_demo.mp4)

-Open Publishing (OP) is a set of content services accessible through open standard-based interfaces such as GIT.
-OP is being developed by the Visual Studio China team.
-The team owns the MSDN and Technet platfomrs, as well as CAPS authoring tool, which is the replacement of DxStudio.
+Open Publishing is being developed by the Visual Studio China team.
+The team owns the MSDN and Technet platfomrs, as well as other tools related to content authoring and publishing.

-1. Why OPen Publishing
+1. Why OPen Publishing?
 -------------

 Our legacy documentation processes and tools are not designed for services that are easily consumable by a variety of customers with unique and individual needs.
 This presents itself in several ways: